 2015 Doha World cup

 Rooney gained some valuable experience at his first senior international meet in Doha, leaving with some more hardware.
-Rooney came away with a bronze medal in what is proving to be his best event, the 200 meter freestyle.
+Rooney came away with a bronze medal in what was proving to be his best event, the 200 meter freestyle.
 A second off his best time swam in the summer, he finished in 1:48.15.
 He also swam in the 100 meter freestyle.
 Despite going into the final in 2nd position, Rooney finished 6th in the final in 49.77.

 2016 U.S. Olympic Trials